Nalini has an ear for curating good music. Chances are she's made (or will eventually make) a list that fits your musical needs.

 What do you think?

 One of my favorite genres of music is music scores from movies.
 Scores from movies convey a character's trajectory, story, feelings, transition, journey, state of mind, as well as elements from the story.
-Because movie scores have to do this through instruments and without words, we can understand the music even if we have not seen the movie and when the music is paired with the movie, we understand and feel even more.
+Because movie scores have to do this through instruments and without words, we can understand the music and feel this even if we have not seen the movie, and what we understand and feel is further amplified when the music is paired with the movie.

 Below I have compiled a list of tracks from different movies that you can "feel" and these tracks are arranged in no particular order as they are all excellent.
 While I have seen many of the movies that these tracks are from, I have not seen all of these movies and I can still "feel" the music all the same.
 These tracks are great for introspection, reflection, inspiration, motivation, melancholy, and for channeling your inner champion, inner sad person, or inner romantic.